 Many of us are contributing more than this.
 Yet, we usually don’t even bother with tracking our PF balances.
 Don’t be lazy!
 Please start today.
 Here’s how I went about doing it.

-The EPF scheme is a form of secret (some would say forced!) savings that most salary earners are covered by.
+The EPF scheme is a form of secret (some would say forced!) sDid you know you’re building a secret saving of over Rs.
+1 Cr in something called the Employee Provident Fund (EPF)!?avings that most salary earners are covered by.
 You contribute up to 12% of your basic pay every month, though your employer may choose to cap it to Rs.
 1,800 (corresponding to a basic pay of Rs 15,000 per month).
 Your employer then matches your contribution, so you’re getting at least Rs.
 3,600 if your basic pay exceeds Rs 15,000 per month.
 Most of it goes into the EPF but some of it goes into something called the employee pension scheme (EPS) that has a slightly different payout structure than EPF.

 Historically EPF has paid out high interest rates (8.65% last year) Your EPF money will compound quickly and double in just over 8 years, resulting in a solid amount of money at age 58, the current retirement age, which is likely to go up with time, given longer life-spans.
 It’s also tax free on withdrawal.
 In order track your EPF monies, you need use the “Unified Member Portal”.